-36 On 31 July 1998, the Finance Committee approved a commitment of \$2,500,000,000 for the establishment of a special finance scheme, which operated on a revolving basis, to provide guarantees for loans or credit facilities extended by recognised lending institutions to small and medium enterprises which were then hard hit by the liquidity crunch in Hong Kong.
-The maximum amount of the guarantee in each case was either \$2,000,000 or 50% of an approved loan, whichever was the less.
-On 23 April 1999, the Finance Committee approved an increase in the maximum amount of the guarantee in each case to either \$2,000,000 or 70% of an approved loan, whichever was the less.
+33 On 31 July 1998, the Finance Committee approved a commitment of \$2,500 million for the establishment of a special finance scheme, which operated on a revolving basis, to provide guarantees for loans or credit facilities extended by recognised lending institutions to small and medium enterprises which were then hard hit by the liquidity crunch in Hong Kong.
+The maximum amount of the guarantee in each case was either \$2 million or 50% of an approved loan, whichever was the less.
+On 23 April 1999, the Finance Committee approved an increase in the maximum amount of the guarantee in each case to either \$2 million or 70% of an approved loan, whichever was the less.
 Under the scheme, the Government placed with a lending institution, on request, a deposit of up to the amount of each guarantee issued.
-On 12 November 1999, the Finance Committee approved the increase of the commitment to \$5,000,000,000 and at the same time the revocation of the deposit option for lending institutions.
+On 12 November 1999, the Finance Committee approved the increase of the commitment to \$5,000 million and at the same time the revocation of the deposit option for lending institutions.
 On 8 April 2000, the Government stopped receiving further applications.
 On 30 September 2000, all outstanding applications were either processed or withdrawn.
 Placements of deposits and payments of compensation under guarantees in default cases are classified as payments while uplifting of deposits and recoveries of compensation are classified as receipts.
-The net amount of payments as at 31 March 2013 was \$118,347,000.
-The estimated payments and repayments in 2013-14 are \$50,000 and \$664,000 respectively.
+The net amount of payments as at 31 March 2015 was \$106,252,000.
+The estimated payments for 2016-17 are \$100,000 and \$120,000 respectively.